open-edge-insights/eii-messagebus/README.md

 When the `sudo make install` command is executed on your system, the Go binding will be copied to your system's `$GOPATH`.
-To execute the examples provided with the EII Message Bus Go binding go to the `$GOPATH/src/EIIMessageBus/examples` directory on your system in a terminal window.
+To execute the examples provided with the Message Bus Go binding go to the `$GOPATH/src/EIIMessageBus/examples` directory on your system in a terminal window.

 Once you are in this directory choose an example (i.e. publisher, subscriber,